Anonymity22/handwriting-recognition/README.md

 ## Model design

+Here, we briefly introduce the function of each module in our recognition model.

 ### Feature extraction

 We employ CNN to design the feature extraction module.
 The feature extraction layer is composed of 7 layers of CNN, the dimensions of the feature extraction layer are clearly marked in the framework.
 The output of CNN is a sequence

 ### Word recognition

 To realize word recognition, we build a two-layer bidirectonal LSTM network to process the feature sequence.
 The goal of LSTM is to predict which character this

 Based on the feature extraction module, we notice that the feature sequence extracted by CNN corresponds to different positions of word.
 This means that a feature sequence may correspond to a part of a letter, and adjacent feature sequences can also reflect the difference between adjacent letters.
 To recognize words, we built a two-layer bidirectional LSTM (Long Short-term Memory) network to process the feature sequence corresponding to the probability vector on different time.
 The goal of LSTM is to predict which character this rectangular area is, that is, to predict according to the feature vector extracted by the multi-layer CNN, and obtain the softmax probability distribution of all letters.